Why New York for Health Informatics Education?

 Concentration: Clinical Systems Lifecycle Management - Online & Campus Based - Visit Website

-Stony Brook University's MS in Applied Health Informatics with a concentration in Clinical Systems Lifecycle Management is a 48-credit hybrid program tailored for healthcare professionals.
-It offers HyFlex and online formats, allowing completion in 15 to 27 months.
-The program focuses on problem-based learning, evidence-based practice, and leadership, culminating in a 12-credit capstone with a practicum or project option.
-No GRE is required, but a minimum 3.0 undergraduate GPA is necessary.
-This program is ideal for those looking to specialize in managing clinical systems' lifecycles in healthcare settings.
+Stony Brook University's Applied Health Informatics MS program specializes in Clinical Systems Lifecycle Management, offering a 48-credit curriculum delivered through flexible HyFlex or online formats.
+Designed for working professionals, it can be completed full-time in 15 months or part-time over 27 months.
+The program emphasizes problem-based learning and evidence-based practice, culminating in a 12-credit capstone with options for a 360-hour practicum or quality improvement project.
+No GRE is required for admission, though a minimum 3.0 undergraduate GPA is necessary.
+This concentration builds critical competencies in managing clinical systems throughout their lifecycle, preparing graduates for leadership roles in healthcare organizations.

 - 48-credit master's degree